thosgood/this-weeks-finds/markdown/201-250/week224.md

 ![](varpi.png)
 :::

 for momentum.
-This variant of π was fairly common in the mathematical literature of the day, so there may be no special explanation.
+This variant of \pi  was fairly common in the mathematical literature of the day, so there may be no special explanation.
 For some further detective work, see: